 Do you want to increase muscle mass?
 Interested in losing weight?
 How about lowering cholesterol levels or blood pressure?
 Do you want to strengthen your immune system?
 Looking for a quick, healthy breakfast smoothie?

 If you said yes to any of the above, a protein powder supplement might be for you.
-Protein Powders can help you:
+Protein for smoothies can help you:

 - Gain Muscle.
 This is probably the most widely known benefit of protein powders.
 Added protein helps muscles rebuild faster after a workout.
 Because of the direct ways protein affects the muscles, the best time to consume protein powders are after a workout, or anytime the muscles have been heavily taxed.